Our Services

 Published on: 4/24/2026

-Red light therapy uses low-level red and near-infrared light to reduce inflammation, boost cellular energy, improve circulation, and support tissue repair in RA-affected finger joints, helping to restore grip strength and hand function.
-Small trials and patient reports suggest consistent home use can lessen pain, stiffness, and swelling in rheumatoid arthritis of the hands.
+Red light therapy (RLT) uses low-level red and near-infrared light to help manage rheumatoid arthritis (RA) in the fingers and hands.
+By reducing inflammation, boosting cellular energy, improving circulation, and supporting tissue repair, RLT may help restore grip strength and hand function in RA-affected joints.
+Small clinical trials and patient reports indicate that consistent at-home use can ease pain, stiffness, and swelling associated with rheumatoid arthritis of the hands.

-There are several practical and safety factors to consider before starting RLT at home; see below for device selection, treatment protocols, combining therapies, and when to seek professional guidance.
+Before starting RLT at home, several practical and safety factors matter—including device selection, treatment protocols, combining therapies, and knowing when to seek professional guidance.

 Rheumatoid arthritis (RA) is an autoimmune condition that often targets the small joints of the hands and fingers, causing pain, stiffness, and reduced grip strength.
 One approach gaining attention for symptom relief is red light therapy (RLT).
 Below, we'll explore what RLT is, how it may help with rheumatoid arthritis in your hands, and practical considerations for safe use.